plutphil/FDRSDecoder/README.md

 # FDRSDecoder
-Send data from FDRS to InfluxDB
+This is a node-red function script to send data received from FDRS(Farm Data Relay System) serial port to an InfluxDB Database Node.